|

 (17 April, 2007).

-service, and saw the need for a level of care based on individual dignity
+lieu of military service, and saw the need for a level of care based on

-and recognition that we are all created in the image of God.
-They discovered
+individual dignity and recognition that we are all created in the image of

-that many of their patients could be moved toward wholeness through simple
+God.
+They discovered that many of their patients could be moved toward

-caring and genuine love.
-In the years that followed the war, Mennonite
+wholeness through simple caring and genuine love.
+In the years that followed

-churches established mental health centers for the purpose of assuring
+the war, Mennonite churches established mental health centers for the

-excellence in treatment for their own people and for the broader community.
+purpose of assuring excellence in treatment for their own people and for

 (17 April,